emfy0/datacaster/README.md

 #### *IF...
 THEN...
 ELSE operator*

-Let's support we want to run different validations depending on some value, e.g.:
+Let's suppose we want to run different validations depending on some value, e.g.:

 * if 'salary' is more than 100_000, check for the additional key, 'passport'
 * otherwise, ensure 'passport' key is absent